lode/access-sync-lendengine/README.md

 - Import items via Admin > Items > Bulk update (/admin/import/items/)
 	- Copy the contents of the output of the `convert-website-csvs` command
+	- Copy quotes along (copy raw content, not the selection when opening in a spreadsheet program) to support newlines
 	- Enable "Create new items where code is not found"
 - Import contacts via Admin > Settings > Import contacts (/admin/import/contacts/)
 	- Copy the contents of the output of the `convert-contacts` command